Cursor (user interface): Pointer

 In computing, a pointer or mouse pointer (as part of a personal computer WIMP style of interaction) is a symbol or graphical image on the computer monitor or other display device that echoes movements of the pointing device, commonly a mouse, touchpad, or stylus pen.
 It signals the point where actions of the user take place.
 It can be used in text-based or graphical user interfaces to select and move other elements.
 The keyboard cursor may also be repositioned using the pointer.

-Though it is distinct from the text cursor, the mouse pointer is also being called a cursor or mouse cursor.
+Though it is distinct from the text cursor, the mouse pointer is also called a cursor, mouse cursor or a mouse.

 The pointer commonly appears as an angled arrow (angled because historically that improved appearance on low-resolution screens), but it can vary within different programs or operating systems.
 The use of a pointer is employed when the input method, or pointing device, is a device that can move fluidly across a screen and select or highlight objects on the screen.
 In GUIs where the input method relies on hard keys, such as the five-way key on many mobile phones, there is no pointer employed, and instead, the GUI relies on a clear focus state.

 The pointer echoes movements of the pointing device, commonly a mouse, touchpad or trackball.

 This kind of pointer is used to manipulate elements of graphical user interfaces such as menus, buttons, scrollbars or any other widget.